 - Alcohol and smoking substances such as tobacco, cigars, vapes, e-cigarette, rolling paper, and cigarettes.

 - Offering promotions, coupons, or any other incentives to purchase or obtain alcohol and smoking products.

 - Offering kits to brew alcohol.

-You are free to talk about and share creations around financial advice and cryptocurrency, but Patreon was not designed to launch an Initial Coin Offering (ICO) or create an investment scheme.
-Therefore, while you can share creations and advice, you cannot offer the following benefits:
+Patreon was not designed to help creators launch an Initial Coin Offering (ICO) or create an investment scheme.
+Therefore, while you can share creations featuring personal investment stories and advice, you cannot offer the following benefits:

-- Coins as part of a benefit or making your patrons an investor.
+- Coins offered as part of an investment scheme.

-- Partial payment such as coupons, gift cards, or any incentive to purchase or obtain cryptocurrency.
+- Partial payment such as coupons, gift cards, or any explicit incentive to purchase or obtain cryptocurrency.